 No matter what may be causing your shiny skin, the goal is to get rid of it.
 First, you need to start with some good, basic skin care.

 If you need help, check with your local dermatologist or makeup artist.
 Determining your basic skin type will help you tailor your skin care routine to what your skin needs.
 You can read more about the basic types on our posts—oily skin, dry skin, combination skin, and sensitive skin.

 So don’t over wash—just twice a day should do it, unless you’re involved in exercise or other activities that make you sweat, after which another cleansing will be required.
 Be careful, as many common over-the-counter products contain harsh sulfates that can cause afternoon shininess.
-Try our Aloe Herb Facial Cleanser or Citrus Mint Facial Cleanser for thorough cleansing that helps unclog pores without stripping or stressing.
+Try our Aloe Herb Facial Cleanser or Citrus Mint Facial Cleanser for thorough cleansing that helps gently clean without stripping or stressing.

 Your toning step is also more important than you may think.
 An alcohol-based toner is likely to be drying, which may feel good in the morning, but will encourage your skin to produce more oil by the afternoon.

 Always look for products that are free of mineral oil and other petrolatum-based products, as they clog pores and stimulate shininess.
 Try our Herbal Facial Oil for Normal and Combination Skin, or our Herbal Facial Oil for Oily Skin.

 Using a mask to absorb excess oil a couple times a week can help your skin to adapt and adjust to changing conditions, and can help balance natural oils.
 Try our Purifying Mud Mask, which contains mineral rich clays that remove excess oil and impurities.